 Are cryptocurrencies the future of economics?
-The value of Bitcoin has rocketed over the past year.
+The value of Bitcoin has rocketed over the past few years.
 But Jordan Belfort, the “Wolf of Wall Street”, has called it “the biggest scam ever”.

 Very simply, what is bitcoin?

 Why was it in the news?

 The value of bitcoin has jumped by a factor of five in seven months.
 On March 25th 2017, one bitcoin was worth $964.69.
 Seven months later it was worth $5,518.85.
 The value is predicted to keep on rising.
 As of August 2019 it reached a value of $10,900.

 The rapid rise from April 2017 onwards can partly be explained by Japan’s landmark decision to legalise it as an official method of payment.
 This was a major step in pushing bitcoin away from the fringes of society and towards the mainstream.
 Asia is the key driver of the cryptocurrency boom, but Europe, and especially the UK, is not far behind.

 How does it work?

 Unlike normal currencies, bitcoin has no central authority like a central bank.
 Instead it is underpinned by a computer network made up of its users’ machines.
 Coins are mathematically generated in a complex process known as “mining”.

 The mathematics of the system were set up so that it becomes progressively more difficult to “mine” bitcoins over time, and the total number that can ever be mined is limited to around 21m.
 Around 15m are currently in circulation, amounting to a value of about $75 billion.
 There is therefore no way for excessive amounts of new bitcoins to be generated, devaluing the currency.